Zylann/godot_voxel/doc/source/specs/block_format_v1.md

 Block format
 ====================

+!!! warn
+    This document is about an old version of the format.
+You may check the most recent version.

 This page describes the binary format used by default in this module to serialize voxel blocks to files, network or databases.

-This format currently has no version (version 1 is assumed).
+This format has no version (version 1 is assumed).

 Specification